SrijanSankrit/8085-stopwatch/readme.md

       > JNZ UP</br>

      This routine ensures that we get a delay of 10ms.
-  *  The data field of the display shows 1/100th second value while address field shows the minute and seconds values.
-When the data field value   reaches 63H (or 100), we need to update seconds while make data field to zero.
+  *  The data field of the display shows 1/100th second value while address field shows the minutes and seconds value.
+When the data field value   reaches 63H (or 100), we need to update seconds while making data field zero.
-  * When the seconds field reaches 59, we need to update the minute field and make seconds zero.
+  * When the seconds field reaches 59, we need to update the minutes field and make seconds zero.
   * when the stopwatch reaches 59:59:99 , we just jump back to the beginning (i.e. 00:00:00).

 ### Second part : INTERRUPT ROUTINE